Indigenous Self-Identification Initiative

 If you have questions about privacy, please contact Indigenous Health at IndigenousHealth@islandhealth.ca.

-Yes, you can ask our registration staff to remove your self-identification at any time.
+Yes, you can ask registration staff to remove or update your self-identification information at any time.

 How has Island Health collaborated with Indigenous communities to design and implement the Indigenous self-identifier (ISI)?